Citation, DOI, disclosures and article data

 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

-Aspergillus is a fungal genus consisting of approximately 180 species.
-It is a ubiquitous fungus frequently found in urban areas especially in decomposing organic matter or water damaged walls and ceilings.
-Only a few Aspergillus species are associated with human disease.
+Aspergillus (plural: Aspergilli) is a fungal genus consisting of approximately 250 species 1.
+It is a ubiquitous fungus frequently found in urban areas especially in decomposing organic matter or water-damaged walls and ceilings.
+Only a few Aspergillus species are associated with human disease 1.

-A. fumigatus is the commonest of the Aspergillus species to cause disease in humans.
+A. fumigatus is the commonest of the Aspergillus species to cause disease in humans 3.
 Inhalation of its spores is associated with pulmonary aspergillosis in immunocompromised patients.
-It may also be associated with hypersensitivity pneumonitis.
+It may also be associated with hypersensitivity pneumonitis 1.

 Other rarer species